Resources for Students

 Center for Diversity And Inclusion

-The Center for Diversity and Inclusion (CDI) is a nexus of programs and offices coordinated to encourage and foster development of intercultural competency among all campus community members.
-Merging student life and curricular development with programming and outreach, the Center reflects the College’s ongoing commitment to building an institution which truly reflects our social, cultural, and political heterogeneity.
-Liberal arts education demands a global perspective, an understanding of the local situated in a broader world context.
-The CDI aims to foster such perspectives across a range of fields on campus and beyond.
-For more information, contact Yorgun Marcel at 330-263-2262.
-The CDI is housed in Babcock Hall and includes the following programs and offices:
+The Center for Diversity and Inclusion (CDI) is a network of branches coordinated to support underrepresented and historically marginalized communities on campus as well as to encourage and foster development of intercultural competency among all campus community members.
+Merging student life and curricular development with programming and outreach, the CDI advances the College’s commitment to building a truly inclusive institution, which supports community members from all intersectional identities and backgrounds, including socio-economic status, race/ethnicity, nationality/citizenship status, religious/spiritual affiliations/beliefs, as well as all gender, sexuality, and romantic identities.
+A liberal arts education demands a diverse, inclusive, and global perspective, an understanding of the local situated in a broader world context.
+The CDI works to foster that perspective across a range of fields on campus and beyond.
+The CDI staff, who work in partnership with the Chief Diversity, Equity, and Inclusion Officer, are located in Babcock Hall.
+For more information, please visit the CDI website.

 The College of Wooster Art Museum (CWAM) in Ebert Art Center